Cheyne hedge fund eyes "golden period" for merger arbs

-Simon Davies, whose European Event Driven fund, has raised $500 million (314 million pounds) since launch in October 2009, told Reuters that last year's volatility had made many investors "quite risk averse", meaning there is room for arbs to profit from more complex deals.
+Simon Davies, whose European Event Driven fund, has raised $500 million since launch in October 2009, told Reuters that last year's volatility had made many investors "quite risk averse", meaning there is room for arbs to profit from more complex deals.

 Merger arb funds try to make money by betting on M&A deals, often by buying shares in the target company in the hope it will rise to the offer price and betting that the share price of the acquiring company will fall.